-As used in these notes, the term "financial statements" includes the income statements, balance sheets, statements of capitalization, statements of cash flows, and statements of equity, unless otherwise noted.
+As used in these notes, the term "financial statements" refers to the consolidated financial statements.
+This includes the consolidated income statements, consolidated statements of comprehensive income, consolidated balance sheets, consolidated statements of capitalization, consolidated statements of cash flows, and consolidated statements of equity, unless otherwise noted.

-We are a natural gas utility company that purchases, stores, distributes, sells, and transports natural gas to customers in the northern suburbs of Chicago.
+We are a natural gas utility company that purchases, stores, distributes, sells, and transports natural gas to customers in Chicago.
 We are subject to the jurisdiction of, and regulation by, the ICC, which has general supervisory and regulatory powers over public utilities in Illinois.
 We are also subject to the jurisdiction of the FERC, which regulates the interstate services we provide.